Children at Risk Program

 Therapeutic Horse Riding Project

 The Kyrgyz people pride themselves on their horsemanship.
-However, children with disabilities have not been able to participate this aspect of the culture.
-CDI’s therapeutic horse riding project allows children with special needs such as cerebral palsy and Downs syndrome to derive the benefits both of interacting with the animals and skeletal-muscular exercise.
+However, children with disabilities have not been able to participate in this aspect of the culture.
+CDI’s horse-riding therapy project allows children with special needs to interact with animals and benefit from skeletal-muscular exercise.